 If it is safe, and a trial of conservative care may help, a full report of your findings will be discussed in a follow up consultation, this usually take between 20 to 30 minutes.

 Do I need a referral?

-No, a referral is not needed to make an appointment, although many of our patients come via referral and typically report prior consultative care for their existing complaint.
+No, a referral is not needed to make an appointment.
 In the event your general practitioner refers you under the Enhanced Primary Care (EPC) plan, then you can claim a portion of your fees from Medicare.
 This will require direct liaison with your GP prior to consultation at our clinic.

 In circumstances where an accurate diagnosis cannot be determined, or further examination may be unsafe without investigation, imaging may be required.
 MRI, X-ray or CT scans are widely used for detecting spinal abnormalities, chiefly formation of osteophytes with spinal degeneration or shapes and character of disc bulges.
 This will assist in the proper interpretation of the condition with more confidence.
 However, imaging will only be required when it is necessary.